outdreamer/build-a-cure/docs/tasks/function_to_do.md

   - add to causation variables
     - ability to change (if a variable cant be changed, it is less causative for problem-solving intents)

+  - add to nn

+    - weighting & position make emergent structures like functionality probable & possible in a neural network
+      - identify all the emergent functionality/attributes/structures in a neural network with different input variations & parameters
+      - identify how these structures could interact (coordinate, align, or neutralize each other) to create other interaction level of emergent structures
+      - identify how these various interaction levels & the interaction structures defined on them as possible/probable would create possible/probable solution/error structures
+      - identify how these structures can be optimized to avoid error structures or prioritize solution structures
+        - like 'prioritize applying weights to connect nodes to create a particular difference type'

   - add to math

     - https://www.quantamagazine.org/how-a-mathematical-paradox-allows-infinite-cloning-20210826/